SethClydesdale/tobira-study-resources/README.md

 - [Kanji Canvas](https://github.com/asdfjkl/kanjicanvas) for the stroke order exercises.

 ### Donate
-If you found this project helpful and would like to donate, please see the [Donate page](https://sethclydesdale.github.io/tobira-study-resources/donate/) for ways to support my work.
+If you found this project helpful and would like to donate then your out off luck because i dont have anything like that currently